Welcome to

 Volcano

-The strong thrust and beauty of the volcano Batur on the island of Bali.
+The strong thrust and beauty of the volcano Batur on the island of Bali and the secret crater within moved me to create this piece.

 Coastal Rock VaseCoastal Rock texture